This post may contain affiliate links. Please see disclosure policy here.

 - Allow to cool and harden.

-- Break into pieces
+- Break into pieces.

-How do you store peanut brittle?
+How long can I store peanut brittle?

 Peanut Brittle will keep for several weeks, up to two months if stored in an air tight container.

-Some of my other favorite Christmas candy:
+Check out more of my favorite Christmas candy recipes:

-Did you know I wrote a cookbook?
-Check out the Holiday Slow Cooker Cookbook for 100 delicious recipes
+Did you know I wrote a cookbook? Â Check out the Holiday Slow Cooker Cookbook for 100 delicious recipes

 Peanut Brittle